 Homerton College Access and Outreach Programmes

-Who: Year 12 state school students living in South Yorkshire.
+Who: Year 11 and 12 state school students living in South Yorkshire.

 What: A free, online webinar series to help you gain the knowledge and tools to apply to Oxford and Cambridge.
 This series is run collaboratively by Homerton and Emmanuel Colleges in Cambridge and Magdalen and Mansfield Colleges in Oxford!